signalfx/integrations/gateway/README.md

         "ListenPath": "/receive"
     }

-...and then add the following to your prometheus.yml:
+Add the following to your prometheus.yml:

     remote_write:
       - url: "http://hostname:12003/receive"